 After collecting all the necessary data, it is analyzed to identify patterns, trends, or anomalies that may provide insights into your underlying issues.
 This often involves statistical analysis and interpretation.

-Based on the data analysis, a diagnosis or assessment is made.
+Based on the data analysis of your full diagnostic mental health assessment, a diagnosis or assessment is made.
 The DSM-5 list matches your symptoms to potential diagnoses.

 Recommendations and Next Steps

-Following a diagnosis, recommendations are often provided.
-These could include treatment options in healthcare, intervention strategies in psychology, or suggested improvements in engineering and other fields.
+In a diagnostic mental health assessment, a diagnosis and recommendations are often provided.
+These could include healthcare treatment options, psychological intervention strategies, or suggested improvements in engineering and other fields.
 We can help you communicate the diagnostic evaluation results to others, such as your spouse, work, or friends.
 In many cases, diagnostic evaluations are not a one-time process.
 They may involve ongoing monitoring and adjustments based on the effectiveness of interventions or treatments.

 Follow-Up Diagnostic Evaluation